holepunchto/hypercore/README.md

 Populated after `ready` has been emitted.
 Will be `0` before the event.

+#### `core.signedLength`

+How many blocks of data are available on this core that have been signed by a quorum.
+This is equal to `core.length` for Hypercores's with a single signer.

+Populated after `ready` has been emitted.
+Will be `0` before the event.

 #### `core.contiguousLength`

 How many blocks are contiguously available starting from the first block of this core?